karhunenloeve/karhunenloeve/README.md

 - 👀 I’m interested in programming & math.
 - 🌱 I’m currently learning algebraic persistence.
 - 💞️ I’m looking to collaborate on ML.
 - 📫 How to reach me?
-E-Mail.
+E-mail.